Below, learn about immunotherapy in treating lung cancer, understand how it impacts patients and see how you can help immunotherapy research efforts.

 In this therapy, T cells (a type of white blood cell in the immune system) are removed from your body and then altered in a laboratory so they are better at attacking your specific cancer cells.
 Finally, the enhanced T cells are put back into your body to help it fight cancer.
-Removing the T cells from your body requires a procedure called plasmapheresis which helps filter your blood to specifically identify certain types of blood cells.
+Removing the T cells from your body can be done by a procedure called plasmapheresis which helps filter your blood to specifically identify certain types of blood cells.
+It can also be done by removing part of the tumor and separating T cells from the tissue.
 Right now, this type of therapy is being studied in clinical trials and no such treatment is FDA approved for treating lung cancer.

 The immune system is made up of cells, tissues and organs that communicate with each other to protect the body.
 Your immune system uses different ways to communicate and gather information about whether to attack something it encounters or leave it alone.

-One way your immune system communicates is through connections between molecules on the surface of immune cells (like T lymphocyte cells also known as T cells) and foreign cells (like cancer cells).
+One way your immune system communicates is through connections between molecules on the surface of immune cells (like T cells) and foreign cells (like cancer cells).

 Cancer cells have found ways to trick the immune system to prevent it from destroying them.
-One way some cancer cells do this is by producing a protein called PD-L1.
+One way some cancer cells do this is by producing a protein called PD-L1 and placing it on the cell surface for T cells to "see."
 This protein binds to a receptor on the T cells called PD-1 which sends a message to the T-cell to not attack the cancer cell.
 The PD-1 receptor functions like a brake that prevents the immune system from killing the cancer cell.

 Current FDA-approved lung cancer immunotherapy drugs work by disrupting the interaction between the PD-L1 protein on cancer cells and the PD-1 receptor on T-cells.
 When this connection is broken, T-cells are better able to recognize the cancer cells and respond to them.
 Approved drugs either target the PD-L1 protein (durvalumab, atezolizumab) or the PD-1 receptor (nivolumab, pembrolizumab).
 No matter which they target, they have the same goal of blocking or "inhibiting" the contact between the PD-L1 protein and the PD-1 receptor on the T cell.
 This re-activates the T cells and turns the immune system back on, helping it fight the cancer.
 There are other drugs in immunotherapy clinical trials for lung cancer.
 Some of these drugs target other pathways in the immune system.